IPE and the rural and remote practice context

 - increased understanding of roles within a team

-- reinforcing client-centred care
+- reinforcing client-centred care and patient safety

 For information about interprofessional education including tools, refer to Interprofessional Education.